gregzb/MKS22X-ScreamingGame/README.md

 ### 5/29/2019
   * Researched how to isolate pitch from the frequency bands -Emma
   * Added several methods for using raycasting for collision -Greg

+#### 5/30/2019
+  * Experimented with pitch and modified it to take the frequency of the top 10 averages -Emma
+  * Tried another method taking the top 10 frequencies

+#### 5/31/2019
+  * Another method to take the top frequency and its surrounding neighbors (to eliminate the issue with overloading noise), finally seemed to have reached a working method -Emma

 # Authors
   * Greg Zborovsky